feathersjs/docs/api/authentication/oauth2.md

     passReqToCallback: true, // whether the request object should be passed to `verify`
     session: false, // whether to use sessions,
     handler: function, // Express middleware for handling the oauth callback.
 Defaults to the built in middleware.
+    errorHandler: function, // Express middleware for handling errors.
+Defaults to the built in middleware.
     formatter: function, // The response formatter.
 Defaults the the built in feathers-rest formatter, which returns JSON.
     Verifier: Verifier // A Verifier class.
 Defaults to the built-in one but can be a custom one.
 See below for details.
 }